fgimenez/fenced-tmate/README.md

     CONTAINER ID    IMAGE                          COMMAND               CREATED         STATUS          PORTS   NAMES 9d7d157f25be    fgimenez/fenced-tmate:latest   "\"/bin/bash -ci 'ap  19 seconds ago  Up 18 seconds           grave_pasteur

-In this case the name is `grave_pasteur`, then access it with:
+In this case the name is `grave_pasteur`, then access it as root with:

     $ sudo docker exec -it grave_pasteur bash